How to Dehydrate Shrimp – Dehydrating Shrimp, A Step-by-Step Guide

 A close-up view of our dehydrated shrimp.
 I do see a bit of shell that was missed as we layered in the shrimp.
 But no worries, we’ll get that.
 After the shrimp has cooled for about 15 minutes, we’ll get it in a clear canning jar using a wide-mouth canning funnel to equalize and condition it.

 When the dehydrated shrimps are removed from the dehydrator, the remaining moisture may not be distributed equally among all of the pieces because of their location and position in the dehydrator.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried shrimps equalize and condition in the storage container for 7 to 10 days.

 dehydrated shrimp conditioning in a canning jar | | dehydrating shrimp | how to dehydrate shrimp | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage | making dehydrated meals for camping | homemade dehydrated meal recipes | make your own dehydrated camping food | homemade dehydrated camping meals | homemade dehydrated backpacking meals